 Abstract

 The advent of digital technologies has revolutionized the art of storytelling, giving rise to innovative narrative forms and transforming the way stories are created, consumed, and interacted with.
 This paper examines the evolving landscape of digital storytelling, tracing its development from traditional linear narratives to immersive, interactive, and transmedia experiences.
-The research investigates the impact of digital platforms on narrative structure, audience engagement, and the role of the storyteller and emphasizes various digital storytelling formats, including Interactive documentaries and virtual reality (VR) experiences, Transmedia narratives and cross-platform storytelling, social media and online community-driven storytelling, Gamification and participatory storytelling.
+The research investigates the impact of digital platforms on narrative structure, audience engagement, and the role of the storyteller and emphasizes various digital storytelling formats, including Interactive documentaries and virtual reality (VR) experiences, transmedia narratives and cross-platform storytelling, social media and online community-driven storytelling, gamification and participatory storytelling.
 The study highlights the potential of digital storytelling to democratize the narrative process, foster empathy and understanding, and create new opportunities for creative expression and contributes to one’s understanding of digital storytelling's transformative power and its implications for the future of narrative.

 Keywords: Digital storytelling, Narrative forms, Interactive storytelling, Transmedia storytelling, Gamification, Storytelling and Technology